NoRedInk/noredink-ui/README.md

 - If `Nri.Ui.SomeModule.V1` is a direct copy of `Nri.SomeModule`, switch over to it everywhere!
 - If `Nri.Ui.SomeModule.V1` makes changes, rename `Nri.SomeModule` to `Nri.DEPRECATEDSomeModule` in the monolith and start using `Nri.Ui.SomeModule.V1` where you need it

+## Phasing out old versions

+Our goal is to gradually move to the newest version of each widget, and remove the old versions when they are no longer used.

+Currently, `noredink-ui` is used by the monolith and by CCS.
+When neither of these repos use a version of a widget, it can be deleted.
+(Note: this will be a major version bump, so you may want to batch deletions together.)

+When touching code that uses a widget, prefer upgrading to the latest version.

 ## Examples

 This repo contains an app showcasing all of these UI widgets.